 - a.
-Low pressure system main marker balls shall be 3M 4 inch marker ball model 1424XR/ID and green in color. - b.
-Low pressure system mains and service connections shall be green in color or provided with green marker tape stripes.
+Low-pressure system main marker balls shall be 3M 4-inch marker ball and green in color. - b.
+Low-pressure system mains and service connections shall be green in color or provided with green marker tape stripes.

-Direct Bury, Directional Bore, Jack and Bore, and Moling: All direct bury, directional bore, jack and bore, and moling low pressure sewer system main pipes shall be installed to a minimum depth of forty-eight (48) inches or as approved by CCU.
-The Contractor shall satisfactorily maintain the specified cover by a means approved by CCU.
-If additional fittings are required where not shown on the engineering drawings to maintain alignment around curves, the Contractor shall provide the required number and be compensated at the unit price as proposed on the bid form.
+Direct Bury, Directional Bore, and Jack and Bore: All direct bury, directional bore, and jack and bore low-pressure sewer system main pipes shall be installed to a minimum depth of forty-eight (48) inches or as approved in writing by CCU.
+The Contractor shall satisfactorily maintain the specified cover by a means approved in writing by CCU.
+If additional fittings are required where not shown on the engineering drawings to maintain alignment around curves, the Contractor shall provide the required number and be compensated at the unit price as provided on the bid form.

 NOTE: If the new construction is tying into existing utilities, the Contractor shall verify the existing utilities, such as fittings and valves, are restrained prior to the start of installation of the valve or piping.
-If not restrained, the Contractor shall notify CCU in writing and shall restrain the existing utility as approved by CCU.
+If not restrained, the Contractor shall notify the CCU in writing and shall restrain the existing utility as approved in writing by the CCU.